Moira Millán: Biography

 She was born in El Maitén, province of Chubut, in August 1970.
 She grew up in a family of five brothers, belonging to the Mapuche and Tehuelche nations.
 In 1971 her father, Luis Millán, railway worker and victim of the acculturation of the Mapuche people, moved with the whole family to Bahía Blanca for work reasons.
 The Millán family settled in a villa miseria inhabited mainly by indigenous people, mostly Mapuches.
 Moira suffered racism in Bahía Blanca, both from a society that rejected "the Indians", and from a school that glorified the military as heroes who had defeated the Mapuche nation in the so-called Conquest of the Desert and enslaved the survivors.

 She began working at age twelve as a maid, suffering sexual harassment from her employers.
 Shortly after she began to actively spread the evangelical creed, moving to Brazil, where she participated in the Basic ecclesial community and identified with the Workers' Party (PT), led by Luiz Inácio Lula da Silva.
-At age 18, in 1988, she decided to recover his indigenous roots, returning to the ancestral lands of his father, in the area of Ingeniero Jacobacci, province of Rio Negro.
+At age 18, in 1988, she decided to recover her indigenous roots, returning to the ancestral lands of her father, in the area of Ingeniero Jacobacci, province of Rio Negro.

 In 1992 she joined the Mapuche-Tehuelche Organization October, which in 1996 denounced the disappearance of the rural worker from Benetton's residence, Eduardo Cañulef, a situation that has multiplied since then.
 In 1999 Moira and her family settled in an ancestral Mapuche territory of 150 hectares, on the banks of the Palena River, founding the Pïllan Mahuiza community in Chubut.
 After years of confrontations and threats, the community managed to establish itself.
 The community opposes the project of building a large dam in that area, which would completely flood its lands.